Axekinn/wiki.axekin.com/content/en/post/Eden.md

 **Eden** is an open-source Nintendo Switch emulator developed by the Citra team.
 Known for its high performance and growing compatibility, Eden is one of the most popular Switch emulators in the world.

-> ⚠️ **Legal Note**: This emulator is intended only for playing games you legally own.
+> ⚠️ **Legal Note**: This emulemmelator is intended only for playing games you legally own.
 Emulation for backup and research purposes is legal, but piracy is not.

 ## 🔧 Step 1: Downloading Eden